-Cybersecurity, also known as information technology security, refers to the practice of shielding programs, systems, networks, and data from malicious attacks and unauthorized access of any kind.
+Cybersecurity, also known as information technology security, refers to the practice of shielding programs, systems, networks, and data from malicious attacks and data information of any kind.

-The objective of these attacks is usually to access, modify, or damage sensitive information; disrupt typical business operations; or extort large sums of money from the victims.
+The objective of these attacks is usually to gain access, modify, or damage sensitive information data; disrupt typical business operations; or extort large sums of money from the victims.

-However, cybersecurity is not just a business problem – your mobile phone, tablet, and computer also contains personal information that hackers would like to get their hands on!
+However, cybersecurity is not just a business problem – your mobile phone data, tablet, and computer also contains data information that hackers would like to get their hands on!
 Take, for instance, if someone gains access to your social security number, they can apply for credit in your name or file for a tax return to get a refund.

-For these reasons, and more, cybersecurity is something that every business and individual needs to take seriously.
+For these reasons, and more, cybersecurity is something that every business and individual needs to take seriously to avoid cybersecurity threats.

 A denial-of-service (DoS) attack is when hackers attempt to make a system or service inaccessible to legitimate users by overwhelming it with a large volume of requests.
 Such attacks are launched by a single machine.